tensorflow/tfjs-models/knn-classifier/README.md

 // Load mobilenet.
 const mobilenet = await mobilenetModule.load();

-// Add embeddings to the model repeatedly for all classes. const img = tf.fromPixels(...);
+// Add MobileNet activations to the model repeatedly for all classes.
+This
+// example only shows adding a single activation, but you would repeat this code
+// block for all examples with different class indices. const img = tf.fromPixels(...);
 const logits = mobilenet.infer(img, 'conv_preds');
 const classIndex = 0;